wxt-dev/wxt/docs/guide/essentials/extension-apis.md

 <<< @/../packages/wxt/src/browser.ts#snippet

-This means you can use the promise-styled API for both MV2 and MV3, and it will work across all browsers (Chromium, Firefox, Safari, etc).
+This means you can use the promise-style API for both MV2 and MV3, and it will work across all browsers (Chromium, Firefox, Safari, etc).

 ## Accessing Types